 Average Net Price

 This 120-credit course gifts students with knowledge and understanding of the developmental stages children go through during their early years.
-You’ll also learn about the influences of society on the development of individuals and families, and interpersonal skills needed for effective relationships.
+You’ll also learn about the influences of society on the development of individuals and families, and the interpersonal skills needed for effective relationships.
 Students will also learn how to apply theoretical knowledge to understand and promote stronger family connections.

 Tuition fees for online-only courses taken at South Dakota State University stand at $351.25 per credit hour.
 For some students, it may be possible to qualify for financial aid.
 In other cases, scholarships are available, requiring a personal statement and letters of recommendation if you qualify to apply.